deficollective/defiscan/src/content/protocols/spark.md

 Spark has a critical dependency on the Sky Protocol, a [Stage 0 protocol](./sky.md).
 This dependency is clear from the fact that all key permissions in Spark contracts are held by the _Sky Governance_.

-Spark further relies on Cricle's Cross-Chain Transfer Protocol (CCTP) to bridge funds to other chains.
-The CCTP which relies on a set of centralized offchain signers to provide the bridging attestation.

 Finally, Chronicle price feeds are used in _SparkLend_ with no fallbacks for all asset prices.
 A failure of those oracles could lead to wrongful liquidations or even trigger the oracle killswitch, which freezes all borrowing within _SparkLend_ until manually reset by the governance.
 The protocol contains validators who push new prices and challengers who can freeze and challenge new prices.
 The validator set of an oracle can be changed with a delay of 7 days.
 We analysed Chronicle's decentralization in a [dedicated report](/protocols/chronicle).

 More information on the centralization and functioning of those dependencies can be found in [dependencies](#dependencies).